Marangrang/Loan_data_analysis/README.md

 This repository contains an analysis of a loan portfolio, focusing on metrics such as Write-Off Rate, Collections Rate, Gross Yield, and Days in Arrears.
 The analysis is performed using Python and Jupyter Notebooks.

 ## Project Structure
-- `data/`: Contains raw and processed data.
+- `data/`: data stored in a cloud storage.
 - `notebooks/`: Jupyter notebooks for data analysis and visualization.
 - `scripts/`: Python scripts for data cleaning, analysis, and visualization.
 - `reports/`: Analysis reports and figures.